sap-tutorials/btp-foundation/tutorials/cp-sapcp-getstarted/cp-sapcp-getstarted.md

 - Managing users and their authorizations in global accounts and subaccounts
 - Subscribing to applications
 - Consuming services that are decoupled from the existing environments (referred to as "Other" environment in the Discovery Center), see [Consuming Services in Other Environments Using SAP Service Manager](https://help.sap.com/docs/SERVICEMANAGEMENT/09cc82baadc542a688176dce601398de/0714ac254e83492281d95e25548b388c.html)
-- Managing Destinations
-- Managing security settings and trust configuration on global account and subaccount level

 ### For which global accounts can I use the btp CLI?